spacebudz/ref-impl-cip68/README.md

-# Minimal reference implementation of CIP-0068
+# Minimal implementation of CIP-0068

 ## Concept